Donbei Eating Comparison: "So Different! The true nature of the differences between Hokkaido, Eastern Japan and Western Japan!|Domingo

 From left to right: Kitsune Udon from Hokkaido, Eastern Japan, and Western Japan

-First, let's start with the "Kita no Donbei," which is only available in Hokkaido.
+First, let's start with "Kita no Donbei" for Hokkaido.
 The soup stock is made from dried bonito flakes and Rishiri kelp.
 It has the flavor of freshly shaved bonito flakes and a mild soy sauce taste with the flavor of kelp concentrated in it.
 It has a very gentle taste.

-Next is a flavor limited to eastern Japan.
-The dashi broth is made from bonito and Soda bonito, and the "kare-bushi" with a clean taste is used.
-Perhaps because of this, the fish broth was a little subdued, and the sweetness of the soy sauce was strongly felt.
-Then, when you bite into a piece of fried bean curd, the sweet soy sauce flavor seeps out.
+Next, check out the eastern flavor.
+According to the official website, the dashi broth is made from honkatsuo (bonito) and Soda bonito, and has a deep, rich, umami flavor.
+Taking a bite, you can taste the sweetness of soy sauce in the fish broth.
+Then, when you bite into a piece of fried bean curd, you can feel the sweet soy sauce flavor seeping out.
 The delicious broth and the fried bean curd are a perfect match!

-The last one is a flavor only available in western Japan.
-The broth is made from bonito and kelp broth with a savory smoky smell.
-The nice aroma of bonito spreads and the taste is light with a strong sense of dashi.
-Sprinkled with Japanese pepper as a condiment, it adds flavor and elegance.
+The last one is western Japan.
+According to the official website, the broth is a layered broth of bonito and kelp.
+It has a nice aroma of bonito and a light flavor with a strong dashi broth taste.
+Sprinkled with Japanese pepper as a condiment, it gives it a flavorful and elegant taste.

 どん兵衛きつねうどん